 First is Communication in “God’s own Country”

-The Keralians are known for their humble and warm-heated friendliness and even they are known to be one of the most comfortable travel companions thus, making your travelling experience worth remembering.
+The Karelians are known for their humble and warm-hearted friendliness and even they are known to be one of the most comfortable travel companions thus, making your traveling experience worth remembering.

 Enthral yourself at the backwaters of Alleppey

 Backwaters are one of the most interesting geographical features of Kerala.
 It is actually a chain of Brackish lagoons and lakes lying almost parallel to the western coast of the state.
 This interconnected network of canals, lakes and inlets is estimated to be about 900 Iqms of maze-like waterways!

 The scenic sight of the backwaters of Alleppey is a visual and a spiritual treat to rejuvenate our mind.
 Floating in a houseboat through the canals ringed by the sprawling forest covers, the experience in Alleppey is one of its kinds.

 Amidst the scenic backwaters of Alleppey, relish the sky turning pink during sunset and let that aura heal you to bits.

 Located between the Lakshadweep Sea and the Western Ghats, Kerala provides a large quantity and also a good quality spices which are used almost everywhere.

 Thus, as we recall they have made not only the Portuguese, the dutch, the french and even the Britishers to be lured by the black gold also commonly known as pepper.
 Kerala has been a prominent spice exporter since 3000 BCE.